w3c/wai-easy-checks/content/zoom-levels.md

 * All text is still readable
 * Text isn't hidden behind other text or images
-* Horizontal scrolling isn't required to view all the content
+* If the content uses a horizontal-writing system then check that horizontal scrolling isn't required to view all the content.
+For content using vertical-writing systems, vertical scrolling shouldn't be required
 * Sometimes navigation menus change to an icon that can be clicked to access the menu.
 This is fine
-* For sites using vertical-writing systems, check that vertical scrolling isn't required

 ## Learn more
 * [Understanding 1.4.4: Resize Text](https://www.w3.org/WAI/WCAG22/Understanding/resize-text.html)